 Stockholm University has been an integral part of the Swedish capital since it was established in 1878.
 The school was founded as an alternative to traditional universities in Sweden – and nearly 150 years later, it’s still one of a kind.

 Established in 1827, KTH Royal Institute of Technology is Sweden’s oldest and largest technical university – and certainly also one of the nation’s most prestigious academic institutions.

-The Karolinska Institutet ranks consistently as one of the top 10 medical universities in Europe – and it’s no secret why.
-An astounding 40 percent of medical academic research in Sweden takes place at Karolinska Institutet.
+Karolinska Institutet ranks consistently as one of the top 10 medical universities in Europe – and accounts for 40 percent of medical academic research in Sweden.

 Despite being among the youngest members of Stockholm’s academic league, Södertörn University has carved out a unique niche for itself, as well as a growing reputation.

 As one of Europe’s top business schools, the Stockholm School of Economics (SSE) is simultaneously elite and egalitarian – much like the city and Swedish culture as a whole.

 With just about 230 students, the Royal Institute of Art is one of the smallest university colleges in Sweden.
 But it’s also one of the most compelling.

 Swedes are some of the healthiest people in the world, and it should come as no surprise that Stockholm is home to the oldest sports college in the world.
 The Swedish School of Sport and Health Sciences, GIH – founded in 1813 – has now celebrated 200 proud years of ground-breaking health science.

 For more than two centuries, the Royal College of Music in Stockholm has been orchestrating excellence.
 Founded in 1771 as the Royal Swedish Academy of Music, the educational institution has changed names multiple times – but its reputation has never wavered.